 National Ambulance Services Memorial

-The National Ambulance Memorial commemorates those in the Ambulance Services Community who have been killed or who have died whilst on duty.
+The National Ambulance Memorial commemorates those in the Ambulance Services Community who have been killed or who have died whilst in service.

 The Memorial is situated within the National Memorial Arboretum which is the UK's year round centre of Rememberance and a spiritually uplifting place which recognises service and sacrifice as well as fosters pride in our country.
 Sited in Staffordshire, with 50,000 maturing trees, it is a beautiful and lasting triute to those that serve the country.
 Visitors from all walks of life number around 300,000 per year, including Ambulance Services personnel, veterens, students of all ages, groups and individuals.

 You can visit the Memorial Garden.
 Entry is free and it is open every day except Christmas Day.

 Visit the National Memorial Arboretum website for further information and to plan your visit.

 The National Ambulance Memorial Service was held on 13th September 2018.
 The memorial commenced with a short service in the Chapel of Peace before moving to the Ambulance Service Garden of Remembrance for a service to honour the memory of all those no longer with us who have served in ambulance services in England, Scotland, Wales, Northern Ireland, the Republic of Ireland, Guernsey, Jersey, and Gibraltar.

 During the service, Steve Rust, TASC trustee and serving ambulance staff member, read the following poem during the memorial:

 When the Lord made Ambulance Staff, he was into his sixth day of overtime when an angel appeared and said, "You're doing a lot of fiddling around on this one."